mdykman/jconsole_for_android/assets/docs/android-readme.txt

  ** Foreign 2!:[0-3] Do not work on Android as on non-unix systems.
 2!:5 and 2!:6 work as expected.
 The utility of 2!:55 is somewhat doubtful on this platform.

  ** Tests
-The is a high number of failing unit tests in this release.
+There is a high number of failing unit tests in this release.
 It is my hope that the community can guide towards those which are most dire.